 Luxury wool blend, designer, premium quality |

 You get a relaxed fit and a soft feel.
-The COS jumpers have a crew neck and a boxy shape, which makes them a great dupe for the ophelia sweater.
+The COS jumpers have a crew neck and a boxy shape, which makes them a great choice for the ophelia sweater.
 If you want a high-quality look without the high price, COS is a smart pick.

 La Ligne “Mini Marin” Sweater